notpeelz/GTFO-QoLFix/README.md

 | ------ | ----- |
 | <img height="120" alt="with noise" src="img/bluenoise_before.jpg"> | <img height="120" alt="without noise" src="img/bluenoise_after.jpg"> |

+### PlayerAmbientLight

+<sub>(default: disabled)</sub>

+This lets you alter the player ambient light range.
+The ambient light is often the only source of light in dark areas.
+Careful not to set it too low!
+NOTE: for balance reasons, you can't increase it past the default vanilla value (10)

 ### HideCrosshair

 <sub>(default: disabled)</sub>

 Hides the in-game crosshair when a weapon is out.
 Only useful if using [an external crosshair](https://github.com/notpeelz/reshade-xhair)... or if you fancy playing without a crosshair :)